zenpaiang/wos-bot/README.md

 3. `users add`: add a user to the database
 4. `users remove`: remove a user from the database
 5. `users rename`: rename a user in the database
+6. `autorename`: automatically rename all users in the database to their latest usernames

 ## calculation (`calculate`)